LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 , [Binance Jersey](https://github.com/binance-jersey/binance-official-api-docs/),
 [Binance DEX](https://docs.binance.org/api-reference/dex-api/ws-connection.html) and
-[Binance DEX Testnet](https://docs.binance.org/api-reference/dex-api/ws-connection.html) and supports the streaming of public streams like trade, kline, ticker, depth and blockheight, but also the private userData stream which need to be used with a valid api_key and api_secret from the Binance Exchange [www.binance.com](https://www.binance.com/userCenter/createApi.html) or [www.binance.je](https://www.binance.je/userCenter/createApi.html) - for the DEX you need a user address from
+[Binance DEX Testnet](https://docs.binance.org/api-reference/dex-api/ws-connection.html) and supports the streaming of public streams like trade, kline, ticker, depth and blockheight, but also the private userData streams which needs to be used with a valid api_key and api_secret from the Binance Exchange [www.binance.com](https://www.binance.com/userCenter/createApi.html) or [www.binance.je](https://www.binance.je/userCenter/createApi.html) - for the DEX you need a user address from